spdx/spdx-3-model/model/Core/Classes/Dictionary.md

 ## Description

 The class used for implementing a generic string mapping (also known as associative arrays, dictionaries, and hash maps) in SPDX.
-To implement a dictionary, this class would be used in a collection with unique keys.
-Each DictionaryEntry would contain a key-value pair which maps the key to its associated value.
+Each DictionaryEntry contains a key-value pair which maps the key to its associated value.
 Both the key and the value are strings.
+To implement a dictionary, this class is to be used in a collection with unique keys.

 ## Metadata